 Toddler Art Benefits

 The benefits of learning through art are many.
-To begin with, engaging in toddler art supports small motor skill development.
-Next, art activities enhance sensory learning.
+To begin with, art supports the toddler’s small motor skill development and enhances their sensory learning.
 The child also learns to sequence and make choices.
-Most of all, the activity itself will reveal far more about the child’s abilities than the end product.
+But for the adult observer, it’s the activity itself that will reveal far more about the child’s abilities than the end product.

 Following The Child and Their Interests

-“We are going to work with all of these materials.
+“We are going to decorate a jar with these art materials today.
 Do you remember what we need to place on the work table first?”

 Observations